soberbichler/Text_classification_of_newspaper_clippings/README.md

 Acknowledgments:

-This work has been inspired by a notebook on <a href="https://www.kaggle.com/vukglisovic/classification-combining-lda-and-word2vec" target="_blank">LDA and word embeddings</a> and several other soursces that provided help on how to buid models.
+This work has been inspired by a notebook on <a href="https://www.kaggle.com/vukglisovic/classification-combining-lda-and-word2vec" target="_blank">LDA and word embeddings</a> and several other soursces that provided help on how to build models.
 This work was supported by the European Union's Horizon 2020 research and innovation programme under grant 770299 (NewsEye).